SC schools chief says fall virtual learning will be vastly different than the spring

-COLUMBIA — All school districts must this academic year invite students in for face-to-face orientation with their teacher and bring them back to the classroom periodically, said schools Superintendent Molly Spearman, making clear an all-virtual plan won't suffice.
+COLUMBIA — All school districts must invite students in for face-to-face orientation with their teacher before lessons start this academic year and bring them back to the classroom periodically, said schools Superintendent Molly Spearman, making clear a virtual-only plan won't suffice.

 As of Wednesday, 53 of South Carolina's 81 districts had submitted their reopening plans for the coming school year, which are under review.
 None have won approval yet, said deputy superintendent David Mathis.